-You are receiving these proxy materials because you were a shareholder of RenaissanceRe Holdings Ltd. ("RenaissanceRe" or the "Company") as of March 18, 2014 (the "Record Date") and are entitled to attend and vote at the Annual Meeting to be held at Renaissance House, 12 Crow Lane, Pembroke, Bermuda on May 20, 2014, at 9:00 a.m., Atlantic Daylight Time, or any postponement or adjournment thereof.
+You are receiving these proxy materials because you were a shareholder of RenaissanceRe Holdings Ltd. ("RenaissanceRe" or the "Company") as of March 18, 2014 (the "Record Date") and are entitled to attend and vote at the Annual Meeting to be held at Renaissance House, 12 Crow Lane, Pembroke, Bermuda on May 20, 2014, at 9:00 a.m., Atlantic Daylight Time, or any postponement or adjournment

-This proxy statement (this "Proxy Statement") summarizes the information you need to know to vote at the Annual Meeting.
+This proxy statement (this "Proxy Statement") summarizes the information you need to know to vote at This proxy statement (this "Proxy statement y summarizes the minimation you need to know to vote at the Annual Meeting.
 The notice regarding the availability of proxy materials, this Proxy Statement, the Notice of Annual General Meeting (the "Notice"), and the proxy card are first being made available to shareholders on or about April 10, 2014.
-We have made available with this Proxy Statement our 2013 Annual Report to Shareholders, although the Annual Report should not be deemed to be part of
+We have made available with this Proxy Statement our 2013 Annual Report to Shareholders, although the Annual Report should not be deemed to be part of this